Realization of "ER=EPR": Disjoint Entanglement in the

 where $c$ is the central charge and the cross-ratio is

 We see $S_{\text{disj}}(A:B)$ is exact and UV-finite, fully quantifying the entanglement between $A$ and $B$.
-As addressed in \cite{Jiang:2025isp}, the physics remains unchanged for expressing the entropy (cross-ratio) in terms of any equivalent set of linear independent parameters.
-To manifest the induced spacetime structure, using the reparameterization given in \cite{Jiang:2025isp} and applying the conformal transformation $z=e^{2\pi w/\beta}$ which maps the cylinder to the complex plane, we derive the following reparameterization \begin{widetext}
+Now applying the conformal transformation $z=e^{2\pi w/\beta}$ again on the reparameterization eq. (\ref{eq:Asys-Re}), it is straightforward to derive the following reparameterization for the cylinder